 Sydney Football Club (FC) was established in 2004 as the inaugural Hyundai Australian-League (A-League) club representing Australia’s biggest city.
 Its home ground is Allianz Stadium, a 45,500 seat multi-use venue in the suburb of Moore Park.

-Sydney FC are the most successful clubs in the brief history of the Hyundai A-League, participating in five of the seven A-League finals series, being crowned Champions twice and Premiers on one occasion.
+Sydney FC are the most successful club in the history of the Hyundai A-League, having won ten trophies across the Hyundai A-League, the Westfield W-League and Foxtel National Youth League, participating in six of the nine A-League finals series, being crowned Champions twice and Premiers on one occasion.

-Sydney FC’s first taste of success came before the start of the Hyundai A-League when it won the 2005 Australian Championship and went on to be crowned Champions of Oceania, gaining a place in the 2005 Club World Championships in Japan where it finished 5th.
+The club’s first taste of success came before the start of the Hyundai A-League when it won the 2005 Australian Championship and went on to be crowned Champions of Oceania, gaining a place in the 2005 Club World Championships in Japan where it finished 5th.

 The success continued in 2005/06 with a Grand Final victory over the Central Coast Mariners making them the inaugural Hyundai A-League Champions.

 Sydney FC has started to take its brand throughout Asia and the Pacific.
 Having succeeded in Oceania and at the Club World Championships in 2005, Sydney FC has now competed in two AFC Champions League competitions after Australia moved from the Oceania confederation to Asia.

 The Sydney FC badge features a football set centrally in a stylised crest shape.
 Above the ball is the shape of three shells of the Sydney Opera House and the Commonwealth Star below.
 The club’s colours are sky blue (representing the state of NSW) and navy blue.
 Their kit is a sky blue shirt with navy and sky blue striped shorts, and sky blue socks.